 Details on Eligibility Criteria are provided in that call’s Application Guidelines, and these detailed eligibility criteria are strictly adhered to.
 No exceptions are made.

-- Applicants must be a national of a AfDB member country;
+- Be a national of a AfDB member country;

 - Be in good health;